DoNOF/DoNOF-Documentation/docs/input.rst

 OIMP2:       Orbital Invariant MP2 [ For more info on NOF-MP2 see PRA 98, 022504, 2018 ]

     = F      (Default)

-NO1PT2:      Frozen MOs in perturbative calculations.
+NO1PT2:      Frozen natural orbitals in OIMP2.
 Maximum index of NOs with Occupation = 1

    = -1      = NO1 (Default)

-   = 0       ; All NOs are considered
+   = 0       All natural orbitals are considered

-   = Value   User specifies how many NOs are frozen
+   = Value   The user specifies how many natural orbitals are frozen

 SC2MCPT:     SC2-MCPT perturbation theory is used to correct the PNOF5 Energy.
-Two outputs: PNOF5-SC2-MCPT and PNOF5-PT2

     = F      (Default)

+Note: Two outputs PNOF5-SC2-MCPT and PNOF5-PT2

 NEX:         Number of excluded coupled orbitals in the PNOF5-PT2 calculation

-    = 0      ; All NOs are included (Default)
+    = 0      All NOs are included (Default)

 Restart options for GAMMA, C, diagonal F, and nuclear coordinates